divya-sure/dress-up-a-fashion/README.md

 Industry : Lifestyle

-Project Title : Foodie
+Project Title : Dress up a fashion

-Problem Statement/Opportunity : Every One Good Health Could Depend Upon Quality Of Food Taken.
+Problem Statement/Opportunity : Dress-Up is an interesting, attractive or relatively eye-catching piece of your outfit.

-Project Description : Best Food Quality Is Important To Us Every One Good Health Could Depend Upon Quality Of Food Taken.
+Project Description : Dress-UP is a type of clothing or accessories you wear.
+By fashion, a person tries to look attractive to flaunt their style nd also depends on the culture and occasion.

 Primary Azure Technology : Static Web Apps, App Service